Matheus Marabesi website, sharing ideas about software development - Listing posts on page 3

 AZ-204 Developer Associate: Securing Azure Solutions for Developers

 Between 20% and 25% of the az-204 is related to security, knowing what Azure offers regarding security is one of the main goals of the exam.
-In here, we will go over different services, such as Active Directory (one of the most popular products from Microsoft), ADB2C, encryptions, azure key vault, Authorization, Authentication, App gateway and permissions.
+Here, we will go over different services, such as Active Directory (one of the most popular products from Microsoft), ADB2C, encryptions, azure key vault, Authorization, Authentication, App gateway and permissions.

 AZ-204 Developer Associate: Exploring Azure Storage Solutions for Developers